michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 | Malaysia        | Ringgit  |   4.227          |
 | Taiwan          | Dollar   |  31.167          |

 - Do you pay income tax to a foreign country on the foreign earned income?
 If so, please provide a document showing taxable income and tax paid.
+Example: [China Income and Tax Paid Record](/assets/images/20260510-china-tax-record.png){:target="_blank"}
 - List travel history to and from the US in the format below from 01/01/2023 until now.
   - 11/01/2024 - 06/31/2024 in China.
   - 07/01/2025 - 07/15/2025 in the US, earned $0.